 From Johnsville, take the Johnsville - McCrae Road to the A-Tree (left at the first major fork in the Johnsville - McCrae Road).
 Latitude: 39.7148965, Longitude: -120.7443882.

 This is a very-little-used route to First Divide, so don't expect any assistance from other riders.
 Highly recommended that you bring a buddy, tell someone where you’re going, and pack plenty of spare gear/water/snacks.

 Overall, the Lavezzola Creek OHV Trail isn't too technical, but blue/black rated (IMHO) for lack of help if you get into trouble.
-The route isn’t marked, but fairly easy to follow, especially if you have the MTB Project mobile app.
+The route isn’t marked, but fairly easy to follow, especially if you have the MTB Project mobile app

 on your right just after the 11-mile mark.
 This trail follows the contours along the Lavezzola Creek and then Pauley Creek before dumping you out onto Lavezzola Road to head south to Downieville.